armanfm/ExplorerChem/README.md

 ### Canonicalization

-Before hashing, evidence identifiers and graph edges must use a deterministic order and a versioned serialization format. `privateNonce` is applied after canonical manifest construction so private commitments cannot be enumerated from predictable data.
+Before hashing, evidence identifiers and graph edges must use a deterministic order and a versioned serialization format.
+After canonicalization, use private random salts and distinct domains for result and input commitments to resist guessing from predictable data.
+Do not log or send salts in public calldata, events, frontend bundles or public repositories.
+Preserve private manifests and salts securely so authorized parties can reproduce past commitments.

+### Workflow authentication and private-input trust

+The contract accepts reports only from its configured forwarder and expected workflow ID.
+Reports fail closed while the primary workflow ID is unconfigured;
+zero no longer bypasses identity checks.
+An optional balance workflow ID may override the primary ID for result reports.
+Both report types use `onReport`.

+Salts provide no validation or authorization by themselves.
+The workflow must verify the anchored source documents and input eligibility each relevant run.
+This README does not claim an on-chain membership proof, zero-knowledge proof or independent contract-side verification of the hidden calculation.

+### Completed local contract checks

+The corrected contract passed 46 local checks using Solidity 0.8.26 and an in-process Ganache chain.
+Tests covered authorization, workflow validation, rejection of the old batch ABI, individual confirmations, salted-commitment fixtures, revision history and expiration.
+Optimized runtime size was 7,756 bytes with 200 optimizer runs and the Paris EVM target.

+These checks are not Foundry/Slither/Mythril results, an independent audit, a live-network deployment or a real CRE/TEE end-to-end execution.

 ### Planned validation